Jersey Finance Leads Vital Discussions on Family Office Governance, Succession Planning, and ESG Alignment

 Key speakers at the event included Faizal Bhana, Director – Middle East, Africa and India, from Jersey Finance, Brian Howard, Resident Managing Partner, Bahrain, Trowers & Hamlins, and Richard Jordan, Partner, Trowers & Hamlins.

-The attendees were honoured to hear from Ebtisam Al Arrayed and Manal Ashoor from the Central Bank of Bahrain(CBB) who provided an in-depth key-note speech and presentation on the Family Office Service License regulation issued in September 2023 by the CBB.
+The attendees were honoured to hear from Manal Ashoor from the Central Bank of Bahrain(CBB) who provided an in-depth talk on the Family Office Service License regulation issued in September 2023 by the CBB.

 The current issues and developments in international family offices were debated in a panel discussion, moderated by and Richard Jordan, Partner from Trowers & Hamlins, with a range of family office experts from IQ-EQ, Ogier, PwC Middle East, Praxis, and RP Group.